Semantic Enhancement for Object SLAM with Heterogeneous Multimodal Large Language Model Agents: Related Work

 \section{Related Work}

 Semantic SLAM extends traditional SLAM by incorporating semantic information into the mapping and localization process.
 Since the early work of Galindo~\textit{et al.}~\cite{galindo2005multi}, semantic SLAM has benefited from advances in deep learning and computer vision~\cite{chen2022semantic}.
 Recent systems like Kimera~\cite{rosinol2020kimera}, EAO-SLAM~\cite{wu2020eao}, and DSP-SLAM~\cite{wang2021dsp} have demonstrated improved performance in various environments.
-However, these systems often struggle with dynamic objects and distinguishing between semantically similar objects.
+However, these systems often struggle with scene changes and distinguishing between semantically similar objects.

 Some approaches, like~\cite{yu2018ds} and~\cite{xiao2019dynamic}, have attempted to address the challenge of dynamic objects by incorporating prior knowledge about those objects.
 Several object-centric SLAM approaches, such as~\cite{iqbal2018localization, wu2020eao,adkins2024obvi}, have focused on improving object-level mapping accuracy.
 These methods primarily evaluate their performance based on the quantity of objects correctly mapped.
 However, they are generally limited to closed-set object scenes and lack evaluation of semantic accuracy, particularly in distinguishing between similar objects or handling precise classification.